 - Myanmar: Wa

 All plants are scientifically classified into main 7 levels viz.
 Kingdom, Division, Class, Order, Family, Genus and Species.
-A genus comprise of many species and botanical name consists of Genus (uppercase) followed by Species (lowercase).
+A genus comprise of many species and the botanical name consists of Genus (uppercase) followed by Species (lowercase).
 Genus consists of many species which are closely related and have lots of similarities.
 Species is the lowest level and represents the group of the same plant.

 The botanical name of Sooran is Amorphophallus campanulatus (Roxb.)
 Blume ex Decne.
 It is the cultivated species of Suran and used as vegetable whereas Amorphophallus sylvaticus is wild species.
 Amorphophallus sylvaticus contains more calcium oxalate due to which it is more sharp and acrid.